Heraklion Football Clubs Association

-The Heraklion Football Clubs Association (Ένωση Ποδοσφαιρικών Σωματείων Ηρακλείου or Ε.Π.Σ.Η.) is an association responsible for administering football in the region of Heraklion.
+Heraklion Football Clubs Association (Ένωση Ποδοσφαιρικών Σωματείων Ηρακλείου) is a governing body responsible for administering association football in Heraklion Prefecture.
 It is based in the city of Heraklion and is a member of the Hellenic Football Federation.
 The association is responsible for organizing regional Championship and Cup competitions for both adult and youth teams playing in its divisions.

 The association is currently one of the largest Football Clubs Associations in Greece, consisting of over 85 clubs.
 Its colors are blue and white and its crest features a Griffin, the official seal of the Municipality of Heraklion.

 History

 During 1925−1929, Heraklion football was dominated by the two major sporting clubs of the time, EGOI (est. 1924) and OFI (est. 1925).
 In the autumn of 1926, the first football league in Heraklion was organized and held with a limited number of participants, mainly feeder clubs for EGOI and OFI.
 This first, informal competition was won by EGOI, and was organized again two years later in 1928, when it was won by OFI.
 In the meantime, several initiatives for the establishment of football clubs that would compete with OFI and EGOI were carried out during 1928−1932.
 This rapid establishment of football clubs during 1925−1931 (e.g. Ergotelis and Olympiakos Heraklion in 1929, Iraklis Heraklion in 1930 and Ermis in 1932) birthed the need to create a governing body for the coordination and organization of football clubs and competitions.
 Therefore, the Cretan Football Association was established in 1929.
 Two years later, and after several disputes over administration issues among the founding members, the union was reformed into the Heraklion Football Clubs Association, which was granted the full administrative and organizational control over the football events in the regions of Heraklion and Lasithi.
 The association was officially recognized by the HFF in 1931.